 It’s easy to just jump into your hot tub and enjoy the fun.
 But it’s important to remember that much of the dirt and grime that makes the water less than crystal clear is because of our bodies.

-Water in hot tubs can become discolored and cloudy over time because of body oils, cosmetics, and dirt.
+Water in hot tubs can become discolored and cloudy over time because of bacteria growth, dead skin cells, body oils, cosmetics, and dirt.
 Before you get in the hot tub, take a shower.
 By using this simple fix, you can keep your hot tub water clean and clear for a long time.

 Develop the testing habit